Today we’re making Vegan Chocolate Chip Granola Bars. If you don’t toast the oats, it’s also a raw foods recipe with no refined sugar.

 Okay, they’re the only (mostly) raw no-bake vegan granola bars I’ve ever had, but still.
 They’re pretty delicious, and this is coming from a girl who loves her baked goods, her refined sugar and her butter.

-And now, without further ado, I give you No-Bake Vegan Chocolate Chocolate Chip Granola Bars featuring Pacari Chocolate Raw Cacao Powder, Raw Cacao Nibs and Raw 70% Chocolate Drops.
+And now, without further ado, I give you these Vegan Chocolate Chip Granola Bars featuring Pacari Chocolate Raw Cacao Powder, Raw Cacao Nibs and Raw 70% Chocolate Drops.
 Enjoy!

 - 1/3 cup Grade B organic maple syrup